APNIC-net/rpki-mft-number-demo/README.md

     - FORT, OctoRPKI, Routinator, and rpki-client < 8.7 do not appear to check for these problems.
     - rpki-client >= 8.7 reports errors for these problems.
+ - manifest-number-largest-value-159
- - manifest-number-largest-value
+ - manifest-number-too-large-159
+    - Routinator limits the manifest number to the largest signed 160-bit value.
-    - FORT and Routinator report generic errors on attempting to validate a manifest with the largest possible value.
+    - FORT reports generic errors on attempting to validate a manifest with either of these values.
-    - OctoRPKI appears to process the repository successfully.
-    - rpki-client appears to process the repository successfully.
+    - OctoRPKI and rpki-client appear to process the repository successfully.
+ - manifest-number-largest-value-160
- - manifest-number-too-large
+ - manifest-number-too-large-160
+    - Since Routinator limits the manifest number to the largest signed 160-bit value, it reports errors for these tests (which use the largest unsigned 160-bit value).
+    - As with the 159 tests, FORT reports generic errors for both of these tests.
-    - FORT and Routinator report generic errors on attempting to validate a manifest with a value that is too large.
+    - OctoRPKI appears to process the repository successfully (i.e. it does not check for a manifest number that is too large).
-    - OctoRPKI does not appear to check for this problem (validates the repository successfully).
-    - rpki-client reports specific errors on attempting to validate a manifest with a value that is too large.
+    - rpki-client reports specific errors on attempting to validate a manifest with a value that exceeds the largest unsigned 160-bit value.

 ### Todo